A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Assess and diagnose patients with neurobehavioral problems related to acquired or developmental disorders of the nervous system, such as neurodegenerative disorders, traumatic brain injury, seizure disorders, and learning disabilities.
 Recommend treatment after diagnosis, such as therapy, medication, or surgery.
 Assist with evaluation before and after neurosurgical procedures, such as deep brain stimulation.

-Also called: Neuropsychologist, Pediatric Neuropsychologist, Staff Psychologist, Aviation Neuropsychologist, Clinical Neuropsychologist
+Also called: Clinical Neuropsychologist, Pediatric Clinical Neuropsychologist, Pediatric Neuropsychologist, Staff Psychologist

 Occupational Therapists

-Also called: Occupational Therapist (OT), Pediatric Occupational Therapist, Registered Occupational Therapist, Staff Therapist
+Also called: Certified Hand Therapist (CHT), Occupational Therapist (OT), Pediatric Occupational Therapist (Pediatric OT), Registered Occupational Therapist (OTR)

 Occupational Therapists -